animal diseases and their treatment, TREATMENT OF VARIOUS ANIMAL DISEASES INTRODUCTION

 Bacteria and over-eating.

-Constipation is an early symptom & sometimes followed by diarrhea.
+Constipation is an early symptom & sometimes followed by diarrhoea.

 Antitoxin vaccine should be used at the beginning of the feeding period.
 Founder Overeating of grain, or lush, highly improved pasture grasses.

-Cholera Caused by a filterable virus is a type of animal diseases which causes Loss of appetite, high fever, reddish-purplish patchwork of coloration on the affected stomach, breathing difficulty& a wobbly gait.
+Cholera Caused by a filterable virus is a type of animal disease which causes Loss of appetite, high fever, a reddish-purplish patchwork of colouration on the affected stomach, breathing difficulty& a wobbly gait.

 A preventive vaccine is available.